 A treasure hunt.
 An aging ex-nobleman of the Czarist regime has finally adjusted to life under the commisars in Russia.
 Both he and the local priest find that the family jewels were hidden in a chair, one of a set of twelve.
 They return separately to Moscow to find the hidden fortune.
-Written by

 John Vogel <firstname.lastname@example.org>

 The man who made 'Blazing Saddles' and 'Young Frankenstein' brings you his funniest comedy ever...

 Ostap Bender proved such a popular character that, although Vorobyaninov slits his throat with a razor and apparently kills him at the end of the original 1928 novel (a sanguinary ending obviously NOT used in this film), authors Ilya Ilf and Evgeny Petrov brought him back for more comedic adventures in the novel's sequel, The Golden Calf (1931).
 See more